ZachDavies/FYP-Submission-IoT-Powered-MultiModal-AI-Assistant-Platform/README.md

 nix-shell
 ```

-Once inside the environment, the dashboard can be started separately by changing into the `dashboard` directory and running:
+Once inside the environment, the dashboard can be started separately by running:

 ```bash
 cd dashboard